 Female travelers face unique travel safety risks.
 Women are often perceived as an easier target by criminals and are more likely than men to be victims of sexual harassment or violent sexual crimes.
 Women are also targets of harassment, cultural discrimination, local regulations and bias in business settings.

 Forward-planning and self-awareness have a big part to play in ensuring women stay safe when traveling.
-Below are five best practices we at Riskline
+Below are five best practices we at Riskline keep in mind.

 1. Keep Those at Home Informed